Apprentice FAQs

 CAN YOU BE TOO OLD FOR AN APPRENTICESHIP?

-You can read more about this question on our blog.
+You can read more about this question in our blog.

-You can still do an apprenticeship if you have been to university, so long as the modules you studied are different from the apprenticeship programme you wish to apply for.
-If you’d like to check your eligibility for one of our programmes, please contact our recruitment team.
-We will be happy to help.
+You can still do an apprenticeship if you have been to university, as long as the modules you studied are different from the apprenticeship programme you wish to apply for.
+If you’d like to check your eligibility for one of our programmes, please contact us at yourfuture@balticapprenticeships.com and we will be happy to help!

 I'M FROM OVERSEAS, CAN I START AN APPRENTICESHIP IN THE UK?